h-w-h/h-w-h.github.io/research.md

 Here \\(\nabla\\) denotes the gradient and \\(\lambda > 0\\) is a regularization parameter.
 Many image processing models exist and there are various sets of desirable features in different contexts.
 Nonlocal variational methods, which generalize local operators (e.g., gradients), have also been demonstrated to be quite effective in this field.
 Several algorithms also exist for solving these variational problems, often using fixed point algorithms.

-### *The Intersection of Methods* ###
-For a functional \\(J:\mathcal{H}\rightarrow \mathbb{R}\\), consider the constrained optimization problem
-\\[\min_{u\in C} J(u). \\]
-Assuming \\(J\\) is convex, many algorithms have been proven to generate sequences that converge to solutions of this problem.
-However, even fast methods like Bregman Operator Splitting (BOS) for image processing problems do not scale well when simply finding a feasible point in \\(C\\) is difficult (i.e., without attempting to minimize \\(J\\)).
-One example of this occurs in computed tomography (CT) where there are _many_ constraints and significant levels of noise are introduced to the measurements.
-Variational methods yield magnificent results, but are not yet able to be utilized on some massive problems.
-On the other hand, feasibility-seeking algorithms scale very well.
-We hypothesize fast feasibility-seeking algorithms can be perturbed in such a way that, for roughly the same computational cost as the original algorithm, the perturbed algorithm can solve the constrained minimization problem.
-This marks the edge of current research.

-Below is a paper that presents the asynchronous sequential inertial (ASI) algorithm that weaves together convex feasibility problems and asynchronous methods in a simple manner while also introducing inertial terms.
-Additionally, there is a paper on superiorization, which is a heuristic methodology that lies somewhere between the feasibility-seaking and constrained minimization branches of optimization.
-This methodology takes the hypothesis above and provides a general framework that has been shown in many papers to be quite efficacious.
-Although the superiorization method generates a sequence \\(\lbrace u^k \rbrace_{k=1}^\infty \\) that provably converges to a feasibile point, limited results are known regarding the functional values \\(J(u^k)\\) as \\(k\longrightarrow \infty\\).
-See Professor Yair Censor's [webpage](http://math.haifa.ac.il/YAIR/bib-superiorization-censor.html) for a comprehensive bibliography of papers on this topic.
-More results will be shared later this year.

 <div class = "featured">